Arthritis: Not Just for The Elderly

 Depending on the type of arthritis a patient has, and the severity of the disease, a broad array of treatment options are available ranging from natural treatments and medications to surgery.

-Venkat Rapuri, M.D., an orthopedic surgeon and physician on the medical staff at Texas Health Arlington Memorial, says he typically deals with patients who are looking at surgery as the next step in their treatment plans.
+Venkat Rapuri, M.D., an orthopedic surgeon on the medical staff at Texas Health Arlington Memorial and Orthopedic Medicine Specialists, a Texas Health Physicians Group practice, says he typically deals with patients who are looking at surgery as the next step in their treatment plans.

 “My area of expertise is doing total replacement surgeries and joint reconstructions,” he says.
 “I see a lot of patients at the end of their non-operative treatment cycle when they are looking for surgery to get some relief.
 The good news is that there have been a lot of new developments in joint replacement surgery that have been giving very encouraging results.”